Safe Handling Made Simple

 Cancer is the world's leading cause of death, claiming the lives of an estimated 7.9 million people in 2007 alone, and experts expect these numbers to double before 2030.1 The unsafe handling of hazardous drugs used to treat many forms of cancer has been recognized since the 1970s as a significant health hazard to workers.
 The toxicity of hazardous drugs and the dangers of prolonged exposure have been proven to cause hair loss, skin rashes, infertility, miscarriage, birth defects, and even leukemia or other forms of cancer in healthcare workers.2,3,4,5 Studies have shown that workers can be at risk of exposure to these drugs throughout their lifecycle - from manufacturing, to distribution, to use in the clinical or home care environment, to waste disposal.
 Healthcare workers who handle these drugs may be exposed by inhaling aerosols or dust generated during pharmacy preparation and nursing administration, or by direct contact with the skin during accidental needlesticks, spills, or spill cleanup.

 The basic occupational health approach to minimize exposure to any workplace hazard is a hierarchy of control methods, including elimination or substitution of hazard, engineering controls, administrative controls, and personal protective equipment (PPE).
-The current guidelines for the safe handling of hazardous drugs set forth by NIOSH, ASHP, and ONS are based on these occupational health principles.
+The current guidelines for the safe handling of hazardous drugs set forth by standards bodies are based on these occupational health principles.

 Reliance on BSCs and PPE to provide total protection from exposure to hazardous drugs may provide a false sense of security.
 Other factors that may contribute to contamination include unreported or inadequately cleaned spills as well as transport and placement of contaminated objects.

 The use of a closed system transfer device (CSTD) in conjunction with other safety precautions such as gloves, gowns, masks, and vented preparation hoods presents a proven way to increase safety levels when preparing, transporting, administering, and disposing of hazardous drugs.
 CSTD is a generic term used to describe a device that does not allow any substance-including vapors, liquids, or powders-to escape outside the vial or bag during the entire safe handling process.
-NIOSH and The United States Pharmacopeia's (USP) General Chapter 797 recommend using a CSTD to minimize occupational exposures to hazardous drugs.9,10 The NIOSH definition of a closed system is one that mechanically prevents the transfer of environmental contaminants into the system and the escape of drug or vapor out of the system.
+Standards bodies, such as The United States Pharmacopeia's USP <800> recommend using a CSTD to minimize occupational exposures to hazardous drugs.8,9 The definition of a closed system is one that mechanically prevents the transfer of environmental contaminants into the system and the escape of drug or vapor out of the system.

-Several studies have demonstrated the effectiveness of CSTDs in reducing surface contamination, airborne emission, and exposure to healthcare workers.11,12
+Several studies have demonstrated the effectiveness of CSTDs in reducing surface contamination, airborne emission, and exposure to healthcare workers.10,11

 When evaluating CSTDs, clinicians and healthcare facilities need to take into consideration several factors to determine which system is right for them.
 As mentioned above, studies have clearly shown that using a CSTD can significantly increase the safety of those tasked with handling hazardous drugs.
 And while these systems provide an enhanced level of protection for all those involved in the safe handling continuum - from preparation, to transportation, to administration, to disposal - the technology is still evolving, and no commercially available CSTD can, at this point in time, claim a 100% elimination of any and all exposure to hazardous drugs, despite their ability to substantially mitigate risk.